The Pros and Cons of PVC Ceiling Tiles

 Make Educated Decisions

-Here at Ceilume, we are always doing our best to use the safest materials, not just for our own sake, but for the sake of our customers, their families, and for all the people with whom we share this planet.
+Here at Ceilume, we are always doing our best to use the safest materials, not just for our own sake but for the sake of our customers, their families, and for all the people with whom we share this planet.
 If we're going to make our products from PVC, we want to be absolutely sure that it won't cause any harm to our customers, or ourselves.
-We believe that a healthy home is a happy home, and that's why we offer our ceiling tiles in Rigid PVC, a material that's been GREENGUARD Certified for Indoor Air Quality and Children and Schools, and is locally recyclable.
+We believe that a healthy home is a happy home, and that's why we offer our ceiling tiles in Rigid PVC, a material that's been GREENGUARD Gold Certified which considers safety factors to account for sensitive individuals (such as children and the elderly), and ensures that a product is acceptable for use in environments such as schools and healthcare facilities.

-We are always on the lookout for ways to improve the quality of our products, which is why are actively researching and testing new materials that will make our ceiling tiles even safer, and even better for Planet Earth.
-We are currently developing a ceiling tile made from recycled soda bottles, and are researching materials made from corn and silk.
-At Ceilume Ceiling Tiles, our goal is to make your ceiling look better, without impacting your planet.
+We are always on the lookout for ways to improve the quality of our products, which is why are actively researching and testing new materials that will make our ceiling tiles even safer and even better for Planet Earth.
+We have developed a ceiling tile made from recycled soda bottles and are researching materials made from corn and silk.
+At Ceilume Ceiling Tiles, our goal is to make your ceiling look better without impacting your health or our planet.